carogaltier/medscheduler/docs/api-reference/calendar_structure.md

 ### Next steps

-- {doc}`booking_dynamics` – explore how fill rate and booking horizon determine slot utilization.
+- {doc}`seasonality_weights` — applies monthly and weekday weighting to the base calendar structure.
-- {doc}`seasonality_weights` – see how monthly and weekday weights affect slot distribution.
+- {doc}`booking_dynamics` — models how slots are filled over time given the configured calendar.